mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 The name of a method's receiver should be a reflection of its identity; often a one or two letter abbreviation of its type suffices (such as "c" or "cl" for "Client").
 Don't use generic names such as "me", "this" or "self", identifiers typical of object-oriented languages that give the method a special meaning.

 The above was just a short list of existing issues in the repo which should be rectified.
 In general, the broad list of rules are already available at [Effective Go](https://golang.org/doc/effective_go.html) and [CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments.).
 They should be referred to whenever doing a code review.

+### Log levels

+The ultimate goal of logging is to provide observability.
+Hence, logs have a very important role for the application to communicate back to us in a healthy way.
+The most important features of effective communication is that it should be meaningful and concise.
+To achieve this, a log line should conform one of the definitions below.

+**Critical**: It represents the most urgent situations for the service to work properly and it is unable to meet even the minimum requirements.
+When a critical thing happens it is expected the service to stop.

+**Error**: Unlike “Critical”, in case of an error log, something important happened but it does not cause loss of the service.
+The administrator should investigate the incident.
+Hence it should provide enough information to start an investigation.
+An error can be a loss of service for a single user or something affecting a part of the application but does not break the service entirely.

+**Warn**: Something unexpected has happened, but the server is able to continue operating and it has not suffered any loss of function.
+A possible investigation should be carried out at some point but is not urgent.
+This level of messages should be as less as possible since warnings are quite a gray area and we want to be more clear about logs.

+**Info**: These logs correspond to normal application behavior even if it leads to an error to the end user.
+We don't care too much about these as they are normal operations, but they provide useful information about what is going on.
+Eg. It might interest the administrator as they probably want to see if a service like mailservice is started or stopped.

+**Debug**: These messages probably won’t interest the administrator.
+It should contain enough diagnostic information so that it could be used for an effective debugging.